Introduction to Costing and Pricing

 - Consumables, travel etc should be included as directly incurred costs.
 External courses attended by a PGR student on a project studentship should be included as directly incurred costs.

-- Indirect costs and estates costs associated with the PGR student and supervisor’s time are included in the FEC, but will not be met by some funders, e.g. Research Councils.
+- Indirect costs and Estates costs associated with the time spent by the PGR student and their supervisor on the research project are included in the FEC but will not be met by some funders.
 Indirect costs and estates costs associated with the PGR student are weighted (i.e. indirect costs (0.2), laboratory estates charges (0.8) and non-laboratory estates charges (0.5).

-- The College's doctoral training grants and accounts are managed by the Finance Division in close liaison with departments and divisions.
+- The College's doctoral training awards are managed by the Finance Division in close liaison with departments and divisions.
 They are not administered in the same way as other externally funded research projects because they are not classified as research income.
 For more information, please contact your Faculty Finance Officer or Ewa Szynkowska.

 - Additional information about Research Council postgraduate training grants (including a JeS user guide on submitting studentship data) can be found on the Finance Knowledge Bank.